juliasilge/supervised-ML-case-studies-course/slides/chapter2_10.md

 ---

-# Let's practice!
+# Let's practice! 👯

-N 👯otes: It's time for you to take this knowledge about model training and model evaluation and try your hand at it.
+Notes: It's time for you to take this knowledge about model training and model evaluation and try your hand at it.